dmlc/xgboost/doc/jvm/xgboost4j-intro.md

 ## Introduction
 [XGBoost](https://github.com/dmlc/xgboost) is a library designed and optimized for tree boosting.
 Gradient boosting trees model is originally proposed by Friedman et al. By embracing multi-threads and introducing regularization, XGBoost delivers higher computational power and more accurate prediction.  **More than half of the winning solutions in machine learning challenges** hosted at Kaggle adopt XGBoost ([Incomplete list](https://github.com/dmlc/xgboost/tree/master/demo#machine-learning-challenge-winning-solutions)).
 XGBoost has provided native interfaces for  C++, R, python, Julia and Java users.
-It is used by both data exploration and [production pipeline](https://github.com/dmlc/xgboost/tree/master/demo#usecases) to solve real world machine learning problems.
+It is used by both [data exploration and production scenarios](https://github.com/dmlc/xgboost/tree/master/demo#usecases) to solve real world machine learning problems.

 The distributed XGBoost is described in the [recently published paper](http://arxiv.org/abs/1603.02754).
 In short, the XGBoost system runs magnitudes faster than existing alternatives of distributed ML, and uses far fewer resources.
 The reader is more than welcomed to refer to the paper for more details.

-Despite the great success, one of our goal is to make XGBoost even more available for all production scenario.
+Despite the current great success, one of our ultimate goals is to make XGBoost even more available for all production scenario.
 Programming languages and data processing/storage systems based on Java Virtual Machine (JVM) play the significant roles in the BigData ecosystem.
 [Hadoop](http://hadoop.apache.org/), [Spark](http://spark.apache.org/) and more recently introduced [Flink](http://flink.apache.org/) are very useful solutions to general large-scale data processing.

 On the other side, the emerging demands of machine learning and deep learning